 - For low pressure differentials and small gaps, choose a non-reinforced Type 1 or Type 2 profile.

-- For high pressure differentials and small gaps, we recommend a Type 10 profile.
 For low pressure differentials and large gaps, choose a non-reinforced Type 1 or Type 2 profile.

-- For high pressure differentials and large gaps, a fabric reinforced Type 1, Type 2, or Type 3 profile is generally used.
+For high pressure differentials and large gaps, a fabric reinforced Type 1, Type 2, or Type 3 profile is generally used.

 - As a general rule, 0-5 psig (0-0.34 bar) is considered low pressure differential; anything above this would be considered a high pressure differential.